umairrr9/Memento/README.md

 # Memento
-Memento is a simple note taking app.
+Memento is a beautiful and simple note taking app.